The Road to Character

 “The good news of this book is that it is okay to be flawed, since everyone is… We are all stumblers, and the beauty and meaning of life are in the stumbling—in recognizing the stumbling and trying to become more graceful as the years go by.”

 I looked forward to reading this book, but I was left unsatisfied.
 I observe a general decay of integrity and personal responsibility in American society.
 Gaming the system and outright cheating are commonplace.
+Case in point: both L.L.
+Bean and REI scaled back their unlimited guarantees due to rampant abuses of the honor system—Justin Peters even wrote an article in Slate bragging about his repeated abuses of L.L.Bean’s long-standing policy.
+Other examples are widespread service animal fraud and handicapped parking permit fraud.
 I don’t feel the book addressed the topic adequately.

 I do think the author’s distinction between eulogy virtues and résumé virtues is a useful description.
 But I do not think they are entirely separate.
 Career and financial “success” built upon a foundation of moral turpitude risks crashing down like a house of cards.
 There are many high profile reminders: Bill Cosby, Harvey Weinstein, Enron, Worldcom, Adelphia, etc.